Eating Disorders:

 Because eating disorders touch almost all women, either directly or indirectly, it is a topic that is quite engaging for first-year composition classes.

-Interest-Grabbing Illustrative Scene:
+Engaging, Interesting Illustrative Scene:

 Varieties of eating disorders in action.
-Scene of a person who suffers from
+Scene of a person who

-bulimia.
-A scene of a person who
+A scene of a person who suffers from pica.
+Take a look at the

-suffers from pica.
-Take a look at the photo of Allegra Versace (heir to the
+photo of Allegra Versace (heir to the Versace designer empire) and

-Versace designer empire) and her mother, Donatella.
+her mother, Donatella.
 You might start with a description.
+You can

-You can also do research on the models who have died of eating disorders.
+also do research on the models who have died of eating disorders.

-Eating Disorders Overview: What are they?
+Definition Section: Eating Disorders Overview: What

 What are eating disorders?
-What are common types of eating disorders?
-Anorexia,
+What are common types of eating

-bulimia, pica, etc. Who suffers from them?
 Where and why?
-This should be a brief
+This should be a brief overview.

 Types of Eating Disorders: